runtimeverification/wasm-semantics/wasm.md

 ------------------

 Currently, we support a single module.
-The surronding `module` tag is discarded, and the inner portions are run like they are instructions.
+The surrounding `module` tag is discarded, and the inner portions are run like they are instructions.

 ```k
     syntax Stmt ::= "(" "module" Defns ")"